thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/408-1-22-Servant-of-the-Scale.markdown

 flavor: ""
 ---

+Servant of the Scale enters the battlefield with a +1/+1 counter on it.

 When Servant of the Scale dies, put X +1/+1 counters on target creature you control, where X is the number of +1/+1 counters on Servant of the Scale.